 Ok, I’ll just tell you.
 My trick is when I don’t know what to name a recipe that has lots of fresh vegetables and herbs (score!), I just add “Farmer’s Market” to the beginning of the title.

-Like this.
+Like the farmer’s market pasta.
 Remember that cheesy deliciousness?
 That was good.

-But this is good, too!
+But this flatbread pizza is good, too!
 And wayyy healthy.

 So here’s what happened.
 I shredded the zucchini, sauteed it with olive oil, and spread it on a toasted flatbread.
 It got kind of, almost, creamy?
 Obviously it was a little weird.
 But totally good.